In this exhaustive guide, we analyze all Honda CR-V generations isolating the best and worst model years for you.

 The Worst Years: 2017, 2018, 2021

-Continuing some of the issues from the 2017 model, the 2018 CR-V introduced another significant concern: problems with service brakes.
+Continuing some of the issues from the 2017 model, the 2018 CR-V introduced another major concern: problems with service brakes.
 A number of owners recounted instances where brakes engaged unexpectedly, adding to the safety concerns for this model year.

 Honda CR-V 6th Generation (2023-Present)